Thunder vs. Pistons odds, prediction, spread, time: 2026 NBA picks for Wednesday, Feb. 25 from proven model

 Fubo (Try for free)

-New users can also target the latest Underdog promo code, good for $75 in fantasy bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.
+New users can also target the latest Underdog promo code CBSSPORTS2, good for $75 in fantasy bonus entries when you play $5 in select states.

 Top Thunder vs. Pistons predictions

-The SportsLine model is projecting the Thunder's Chet Holmgren to score 17.8 points on average and be one of six Oklahoma City players to score 10.4 or more points.
-The Tigers' Cade Cunningham, meanwhile, is projected to have 23.7 points as four Detroit players score 11.7 points or more.
+The SportsLine model is projecting no OKC players to score more than 15 points, with its.
+The Pistons' Cade Cunningham, meanwhile, is projected to have 24.6 points as the only Detroit player with more than 15 points.
 The teams are projected to combine for 219 points.

 How to make Pistons vs. Thunder picks